clarkevansteenderen/KG_watchlist_parallel/README.md

 * Score the total, and proportion of, records present in each target KG zone, and also record whether there are any records from the focal country already
 * Output a single summary table

-💡The only file that the user needs to change is ``WATCHLIST_INPUT_FILE.txt``.
+💡The only files that the user needs to change are 1) ``WATCHLIST_INPUT_FILE.txt`` and 2) ``split_gbif.sh`` (namely the file path for the project, and the number of rows to divide the large GBIF file into).
 If specific changes need to be made to the filtering of the invasive species list before it is processed (e.g. more than one taxonomic kingdom, such as Plantae AND Animalia), then edits can be made in the ``get_synonyms.R`` file.

 ## Troubleshooting

-⚠️ There may be times when the GBIF database is down or experiencing errors.
-For example, the error:
-``Timeout was reached: [occurrence-download.gbif.org] SSL/TLS connection timeout``, or
-``OpenSSL SSL_connect: SSL_ERROR_SYSCALL in connection to api.gbif.org:443`` might appear.
-Check the progress of the script run regularly.
-If an error occurred, write the latest version of the ``super_table`` object to the project directory as a CSV file, and create a new subset of your species list file from the last species that was processed.
-Use this as the new input, and re-run the script

-⚠️ If a GBIF file is too large to read back into the R environment, an error might pop up saying something like this:
-``Opened 23.69GB (25433215792 bytes) file ok but could not memory map it.
-This is a 64bit process.
-There is probably not enough contiguous virtual memory available``
-Search the R script for the following line:
-``import_back_file <- rgbif::occ_download_import(result, nrows = 500000)``, and change ``nrows`` to a smaller value.
-Rerun the script, which now limits the number of rows read in.
-Alternatively, change the ``keep.downloads`` parameter in the INPUT.csv file to ``n``, which will automatically delete each downloaded folder after the relevant information has been extracted

 ⚠️ If your Internet connection is unstable, you might get the error:
 ``Error occurred while fetching usageKey for species_name : any(content_types == "application/json") is not TRUE ``
-Ensure that you are running this R script on a computer that has uninterrupted Internet access and electricity supply
+Ensure that you are running this R script on a computer that has an uninterrupted Internet connection and electricity supply

 ## 🐝 Input file